hvanhorik-GDP/Master/Projects/Configuration - 6025/Project2/Project2/Readme.txt

 pool avaiable from the xml_document<>

 Wasted huge amounts of time trying to get the windows console to print french characters.
 "Capacités maximales" Every suggestion i found online failed.
 Piece of junk.
+I finally gave up on it.